4X: Real-time hybrid 4X

-In 2003, Stardock released a remake of Galactic Civilizations, which was praised by reviewers who saw the game as a replacement for the Master of Orion series.
-Civilization IV was released at the end of 2005 and was considered the PC game of the year according to several reviewers, including GameSpot and GameSpy.
-It is now considered one of the greatest computer games in history, having been ranked the second-best PC game of all time by IGN.
-By 2008, the Civilization series had sold over eight million copies, followed the release of Civilization Revolution for game consoles soon after, Civilization V in 2010 and Civilization VI in 2016.
-Meanwhile, Stardock released Galactic Civilizations II, which was considered the sixth-best PC game of 2006 by GameSpy.
-Additionally, French developer Amplitude Studios released both Endless Space and Endless Legend.
-These successes have led Stardock's Brad Wardell to assert that 4X games have excellent growth potential, particularly among less hardcore players.
-Paradox Interactive specializes in grand strategy games, a genre that often overlaps with 4X, including the Europa Universalis series, the Crusader Kings series, and Stellaris.
-Grand strategy games differ in being "asymmetrical", meaning that players are more bound to a specific setup and not among equally free factions in exploring and progressing the game and an open world.
-Amplitude Studios released Endless Space 2 in 2017, met with mixed to positive reviews.

-The 4X genre has also been extended by gamers who have supported free software releases such as Freeciv, FreeCol, Freeorion, Golden Age of Civilizations, and C-evo.

 4X in board games

 Cross-fertilization between board games and video games continued.
 For example, some aspects of Master of Orion III were drawn from the first edition of the board game Twilight Imperium.
 Even Sins of a Solar Empire was inspired by the idea of adapting the board game Buck Rogers Battle for the 25th Century into a real-time video game.
 Going in the opposite direction, in 2002 Eagle Games made a board game adaptation of Sid Meier's Civilization, entitled simply Sid Meier's Civilization: The Boardgame, significantly different from the board game that had inspired the computer game in the first place.
 Another remake based on that series, under a very similar title, Sid Meier's Civilization: The Board Game, was released in 2010 by Fantasy Flight Games, followed by Civilization: A New Dawn in 2017.